 Active day traders are always looking for a way to beat the market and have a list of requirements about what they want in a brokerage.
-Some of these attributes are low cost, innovative strategy tools, comprehensive trading platform, and premium research.
+Some of these attributes are low cost, innovative strategy tools, comprehensive trading platforms, and premium research.
 In this article, you can find our preferred online brokers and choose based on your individual needs.

 Note: while some brokerages have a lower minimum account requirement, the SEC has determined that pattern day traders are not allowed to trade on margin until they have $25,000 in equity in their trading account.
 Be sure to verify the SEC’s definition for pattern day traders before applying for margin.